SwedbankPay/developer.swedbankpay.com/checkout/after-payment.md

 ## Operations

-Most payment methods are two-phase payments – in which a successful paymentorder will result in an authorized transaction – that must be followed up by a capture or cancellation transaction in a later stage.
+Most payment methods are two-phase payments – in which a successful payment order will result in an authorized transaction – that must be followed up by a capture or cancellation transaction in a later stage.
 One-phase payments like Swish are settled directly without the option to capture or cancel.
 For a full list of the available operations, see the